Reaper-Dhan/Cognizance2020/README.md

 [Python Crash course](https://www.youtube.com/watch?v=rfscVS0vtbw)

-> Or you can buy some courses in the following platforms...
+> Or you can buy or learn some courses in the following platforms...

 * [Udemy](https://www.udemy.com/topic/python/) -- Paid course 🤑